 To pay homage to their European homeland, Orange City residents began to imagine a celebration to honor the traditions and customs of their Dutch ancestors.
 The Hollander’s innate tendency toward cleanliness and beauty combined with a historical background of flower culture was the inspiration for the Tulip Festival.

-According to an account in the Orange City Journal of May 4, 1933, the first annual Tulip Show was sponsored by the joint efforts of the Lion’s Club, Yard and Garden Club and the Women’s Club.
+According to an account in the Orange City Journal of May 4, 1933, the first annual Tulip Show was sponsored by the joint efforts of the Lion’s Club, Lawn and Garden Club and the Women’s Club.
 Encouraged by the interest in the first Tulip Show, the event grew larger in 1934.

 In addition to the large number of tulip plantings already in existence, in 1935 some 50,000 more bulbs were imported and planted by the townspeople.
 The tulips, in combination with the organized planning, laid the groundwork for the beginning of Tulip Festival in 1936.
-Orginonally a one-day festival, it is recorded that 3500 people were in attendance.
+Originally a one-day festival, it is recorded that 3500 people were in attendance.

 The innovation for the 1937 Festival was the election of the first Tulip Festival Queen, Elizabeth Top Swets.
-A coronation ceremony was introduced into the program with the “Burgomeester” as the honored dignitary.
+A coronation ceremony was introduced into the program with the “Burgemeester” as the honored dignitary.
 That same year a costume contest had enthusiastic participation and many authentic and interesting costumes were on parade.

 Because of the public’s interest, 1938 marked the first year of a two-day festival and the addition of evening entertainment.